 The Maryland GED exam is entirely computer-based.
 “Digitalization” has made many things about the GED test easier.
 Registration, for example, can be done 24 hours a day, 7 days a week.

-Flexible scheduling is available and you have as well the opportunity for testing at your own pace.
+Flexible scheduling is available, and you have as well the opportunity to test at your own pace.
 You can take (and pay for) one of the four modules (sub-tests) at a time.
 Another advantage is that score reports are instantly available except for the language (essay) section.

 So you really need to become fully prepared to take the GED tests.
 Community bookstores and libraries can also present all kinds of materials, and you will find quite a few locations close to you where GED preparation classes are available, often at no cost at all (check the locations above).
 There are also some good online GED prep courses.

 Free GED Online GED Prep in Maryland